 Take into account colours will appear much darker on a whole wall than on a swatch.
 It’s generally best to lighten colours as you go up.
 Internally this means white for the ceilings and above picture rails if you have them.
 It helps provide a sense of space.
 Externally you may choose a darker colour around the base but have lighter walls.
 Windows and door trims can contrast either in white or something dark or using a half strength or quarter strength shade of the main colour in a gloss finish.
 If in doubt it pays seek professional advice.

-Vendor Marketing are strategic independent vendor advocacy experts specialising in both property marketing and real estate agent selection for home sellers within inner Melbourne, therefore we are able to assist you with house paint colours as part of preparing a home for sale.
+Vendor Marketing – Melbourne’s most qualified vendor advocates specialises in both property marketing and real estate agent selection for home sellers within inner Melbourne, therefore we are able to assist you with house paint colours as part of preparing a home for sale.